-After each academic semester of attendance at CSU, students will receive a Grade prior semester by department, course number, course title, semester hours, grade and quality points.
+After each academic semester of attendance at CSU, students will receive a Grade Report through CampusNet.
+The Grade Report indicates each course taken during the prior semester by department, course number, course title, semester hours, grade and quality points.
 Academic standing is expressed in a cumulative grade point average (GPA).
+Maintaining a 3.00 GPA during the Counseling program is a requirement of the Graduate College.
+The grading system in the CSU Graduate Catalogue is as follows: